-Crockpot Country-Style Pork Loin is one of our favorite recipes.
-I love to prepare this for Sunday dinner.
-It is easy to make and everyone loves Crockpot Country-Style Pork Loin.
-I like that it is prepared in the crockpot.
-I like to serve it with Mashed Potatoes and Green Beans.
+Crockpot Country-Style Pork Loin is one of our favorite recipes to make!
+I love to prepare this for Sunday dinner or when I have company over.
+This delicious country style pork is easy to make and everyone always ask for the recipe.

 - 1 boneless whole pork loin roast (3 pounds)